innesbre/innesbre.github.io/index.md

 - Refined ligand-receptor inference method to increase accuracy 90% over state-of-the-art and add metabolite signaling inference.
 - Identified novel immuno-oncology drug targets by linking gene expression with targeted phenotype in presence of confounders.
 - Modelled intercellular signaling in tumour-microenvironment PERTURBseq-like screen to identify chemoprotective interactions.
-- Performed *de novo* cell typing on 24M cell scRNAseq data platform with >90% accuracy relative to author’s cell types.
+- Applied our variational autoencoder and network inferrence to cell type 24M cells with >90% accuracy relative to author labels.
 - Built in-house bioinformatics analysis and reporting Python toolkit.
+**Skills learned/applied:**
+- Biological and pharmacological factors affection drug target selection.
+- Interpreting needs and communicating results with industry partners.
+- Automated visualization and reporting of genomic data in Python.
+- Coordinating codebase improvements between teams with git.

 ### Publications